mgoltzsche/khelm/README.md

 * Build local charts automatically when templating
 * Use any repository without registering it in repositories.yaml
 * Automatically fetch and updated required repository index files
+* Enforce namespace-scoped resources within the template output
 * Set a namespace on all resources
-* Enforce namespace-scoped resources within the template output
-* Integrate with kustomize
-* Integrate with kpt

 ## Supported interfaces